SSZUTC/RVDR_Hybrid/README.md

 # RVDR_Hybrid
-Paper "Enhancing Reentrancy Vulnerability Detection and Repair with a Hybrid Model Framework"
+This repository includes the paper of "Enhancing Reentrancy Vulnerability Detection and Repair with a Hybrid Model Framework".